sortsofecon/starter-hugo-academic2/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a PhD candidate at IQS SM, Universitat Ramon Llull.
 I was born in Shanghai and moved to Europe since 2016.
-I am now working on a MSCA-funded project and researching labor migration, child development, and well-being, among others.
-I have also been teaching Econometrics in winter/spring 2022.
-In my spare time, I like reading and writing novels and excursions.
+I am hired as a research assistant to Dr. Octasiano Valerio Mendoza, working mainly on a MSCA-funded project.
+My research lines cover labor migration, child development, human mobility, and COVID-19.
+I have also taught undergraduates Econometrics.
+In my leisure time, I'm fond of reading and writing novels and playing billiards.
 Cruising around the world and pushing the frontiers of knowledge are the coolest things I can figure out.